jknight/io.github.jknight.mimeMagic/README.md

 This library is light weight with a simple properties file that maps magic numbers to mime/extension.

-For a more comprehensive Mime library, see [https://tika.apache.org/](apache tika)
+For a more comprehensive Mime library, see [apache tika](https://tika.apache.org/)

 mimeMagic Features: